Continuous delivery for ecommerce development

 Modern web development requires modern solutions.
 That includes workflows and approaches that employ best practices and deliver precise results.
 Continuous delivery is the bedrock of Acro Media’s purpose-driven development method and results in development projects being delivered to market fast.
 Read on to find out how it all works.

 Effective ecommerce development requires continuous integration, delivery and deployment.

 How web developers build and release code is constantly changing as the tools we use become more intelligent and efficient.
 It was commonplace to write code not long ago and then manually move the new or modified files up a testing or production server.
 This process worked but was slow, and there was a high degree of risk for breaking changes.

 As the web evolved and collaboration tools and methodologies developed, a modern workflow took shape considerably different from before.
-This post will discuss the modern methodology of continuous delivery (CD) and how we use it at Acro Media for Agile ecommerce web development.
+This article will discuss the modern approach of continuous delivery (CD) and how we use it at Acro Media for Agile ecommerce web development.

 It should be noted right off the bat that a development cycle will change from one organization to the next, and possibly even project to project, so what I discuss here might not be exactly the same as what you would find with another development firm.